gabrielegenovese/Emotion-Detection-from-Image-and-Text/README.md

 - **Processed Data**: location of the custom dataset created with a script

 ## Future works
-- Use a confusion matrix to really understand precision and recall matrics
+- Use a confusion matrix to really understand precision and recall metrics
-- Create a custom layer to set a weight to the text and image input for each emotion
+- Create a custom layer to set a weight to the text and image input for each emotion (i.e. text should be more weightened than image for surprise)
 - Explore ramdoness for image data and for emotion (see `random-emotion` branch)

 ## Contact